Kernix13/vision-grid-express/README.md

 ### Important

 1. ⚠️ BUILD A GOOD SAMPLE BOARD PAGE AND THEN GET SCREENSHOTS FOR HEADER AND FOR "How It Works" SECTION
-2. ⚠️ 5Test from empty page to full board page on:
+2. ⚠️ Test from empty page to full board page on:
    - Brave ✅
    - Chrome
    - Firefox